woll0r/k8s-cluster/docs/overview.md

 [flux] to apply:

 - **base** is the entrypoint for Flux
-- **crds** contains the custom resource definitions (CRDs) that need to exist for other parts of the cluster to exist
-- **core** has all the important core components that should be present, such as storage, with a dependency on **crds**
+- **core** has all the important core components that should be present, such as storage
 - **apps** contains the applications that run inside the cluster, with a dependency on **core**

 ## Automation